bipriti/Automated-Sensor-Driven-Irrigation-ARDUINO-UNO/README.md

 ---

 ## NOTE:-
-The circuit has also been implemented on Hardware kit of ARDUINO and it functioned as designed and the software used was ARDUINO IDE.
+The circuit has also been implemented on ARDUINO Hardware kit and it functioned as designed and the software used was ARDUINO IDE.

 ---